-Much of this variability is because a defensive back's production is often times heavily tied to the performance of that specific team's front seven.
+Much of this variability is because defensive back production is often dependent on the performance of the team's front seven.
 Their production is also heavily tied to how they are used in the defensive scheme (especially safeties).

-In addition, the defensive back position, more than any other position, typically has top-notch fantasy producers available on the waiver wire.
-This is due to the relatively large amount of DBs that unexpectedly emerge as viable fantasy options throughout the course of the season (e.g. Barry Church).
+The defensive back position, more than any other position, typically has top-notch fantasy producers available on the waiver wire.
+This is due to the relatively large amount of DBs that unexpectedly emerge as viable fantasy options throughout the course of the season (e.g. Rashad Johnson).

-With this being said, I find it hard to use one of my first defensive picks on a defensive back.
+This said, I find it hard to use one of my first defensive picks on a defensive back.
 In reality, there are very few "locks" at the fantasy DB position.
-Therefore, I usually try to grab a solid veteran fantasy producer like SS Bernard Pollard or FS Eric Weddle and get riskier at this position with my later picks.
+Therefore, I usually try to grab a solid veteran fantasy producer like FS Antoine Bethea or CB Jason McCourty and get riskier at this position with my later picks.
 This strategy affords me the luxury of using higher draft picks on other defensive positions where their projected performance is more accurately predicted.